Restoring the biodiversity of America’s landscapes – from inside its prisons

 In America, 2.3 million people are incarcerated.
 The prison complex is immense, and its ecological and human costs are extreme.
 For inmates, prison is a world of iron bars and concrete; isolation and regimentation.
 Filmed in Stafford Creek Corrections Center in Little Rock, Washington, this short documentary follows a project to re-connect inmates with nature – and with the outside world – through science and sustainability education.

-Director: Benjamin Drummond, Sara Joy Steele
+Producers and Directors: Benjamin Drummond, Sara Joy Steele